Differences Between American and British English

 If a British English speaker asked someone “have you eaten yet?”, the most likely response would be “I have not eaten yet”, whereas in American English, someone could respond with “I did not eat”.
 While both are technically correct, the American English response, which is the simple past, would be considered almost grammatically incorrect to British English speakers.
 Tricky linguistic situations like this one require a skilled teacher to explain properly and thoroughly.

-These kinds of subtle and complex nuances of the English language are the specialty of the instructors at The English Island in Atlanta, Georgia, USA for F-1 Visa English as a Second Language (ESOL) classes.
+These kinds of subtle and complex nuances of the English language are what we teach in our F-1 Visa English Courses.